 - Dietary fibers rich in uronic acid: whole-grain products, fruits, and vegetables, etc.

-- Sugars und sugar substitutes which are not or not well resorbed; e.g. sorbitol contained in mustard, mayonnaise, etc.
+- Sugars and sugar substitutes which are not at all, or are not well, resorbed; e.g., sorbitol contained in mustard, mayonnaise, etc.

 These factors enhance calcium resorption:

 - Various single doses of calcium spread throughout the day.

 - 1,25-dihydroxycholecalciferol (1,25-(OH)2-D3): stimulates the intracellular synthesis of calbindins.

 - Easily resorbed sugars such as lactose (milk sugar).

 - Citric acid.

 - Non-resorbable carbohydrates, such as inulin, fructooligosaccharides and lactulose, which become fermented to short-chain fatty acids through bacterial processes in the ileum (final section of the small intestine) and colon (large intestine).
 The consequent decrease of the pH level in the intestinal lumen leads to an increased release of bound calcium so that more free calcium is available for passive resorption.

 According to a study by the Human Resource Council conducted in 2014, only 1.5 % of U.S. citizens identify themselves as vegetarian and 0.5 % as vegan (sample n = 11,399).
 The most common and conventional dietary style in the Western world still includes dairy as well as meat products.
 Phosphates are one of the main reasons why the calcium in milk cannot be absorbed and is excreted through complexation.
 Phosphates are mostly found in industrially processed foods containing flavor enhancers and preservatives.

 This means that a classic bacon and eggs breakfast with café au lait or a breakfast sandwich do not provide a sufficient amount of calcium for the average omnivore consumer.